awesome-panel/awesome-panel/src/pages/issues.md

 ## The Bokeh Layout Engine is not your friend

-- The Bokeh layout engine works against you.
+- The Bokeh layout engine works against you when you try to create advanced layouts.
 Things do not work or render as expected.
 - Panel/ Bokeh applications are especially slow in Chrome.
 See [Bokeh Issue 9515](https://github.com/bokeh/bokeh/issues/9515)

+To circumvent these issues my most important learning is to KEEP IT SIMPLE STUPID!

+- Use the Template system.
+- Don't do lots of nesting of Columns and Rows.

 ## Community and Documentation is difficult to use